HenrykRichter/A500KB/PCB/README.md

 - Choose between D1 and D69, depending on switches and keycaps.
 For CherryMX switches (with SMD LED provision), D69 would be a good choice.
 D1 is better suited for Mitsumi switches and associated keycaps.
 - C15/C16 are not needed.
 - The 1x31 flat cable connector (J1) is not needed and stays unpopulated
-- Screw-In PCB mounted stabilizers are needed for Cherry MX and compatible
+- Screw-In PCB mounted stabilizers are recommended for Cherry MX and compatible
 - see below for a description in which cases R6/R10/R11 need to be installed
+- an iBOM is provided as PCB/bom/ibom.html as soldering aid.
+Please download before use.

 ### Building